prameshbajra/prameshbajra.github.io/_posts/2023-05-07-codewhisperer_vs_codium.md

 **Codium**

-Simply install this extension from this link [https://codeium.com/vscode_tutorial](https://codeium.com/vscode_tutorial).
-After the installation, you should get a popup for logging in after which you are ready.
-Simple as that!
+To start using Codium, install the extension via the link [https://codeium.com/vscode_tutorial](https://codeium.com/vscode_tutorial).
+Upon completion, you will be prompted with a login popup.
+After the login, you're all set to experience the benefits of Codium.

 <hr>
 <br>
-Let me jump right to the point.
-There are several things I loved about Codium that CodeWhisperer lacked.
-Here are some of them:

-- The **autocomplete/suggestions are far better.** In simple terms, more common sense, it gets what I want to do.
-It rarely suggests weird/garbage code snippets.

-- **Daily updates**.
-The developers are really pushing out features and fixes fast.
-There is an update almost every day which is great to see considering how fast things have been moving in the AI space.

-- You might find this interesting.
-It’s the option that shows over every function.
-This is what I mean.
+Allow me to cut to the chase and highlight the advantages of Codium over CodeWhisperer, which makes it the preferable choice for many developers:

+- The **autocomplete/suggestions in Codium are far more advanced**.
+They exhibit a higher level of understanding, better grasping developers' intentions and rarely suggesting irrelevant or nonsensical code snippets.
+This is where I found CodeWhisperer to be very annoying.
+It seriously has a long way to go.

+- **Consistent updates** from the developers ensure that Codium stays at the forefront of the rapidly evolving AI.
+With new features and fixes being released almost daily, I think this it is getting better daily.

+- Codium provides an intuitive set of option displayed above each function, adding a layer of convenience and ease for users.
+However, for some it might take a while to get used to.
+Here's an example:

 <img src="/static/assets/img/blog/codevcode/codium1.png" width="60%">

 <br>
-Besides the things I love about Codium.
-It is feature packed as well.
+Moreover, Codium boasts an impressive array of features that cater to a variety of users and development environments.

-1. It **works for a wide range of IDEs**.
-Just to name a few: VSCode, JetBrains, Intellj, Jupyter / Colab / Deepnote / Databricks Notebooks, Chrome, Vim / Neovim, Emacs, VSCode Web IDEs (ex.
-Gitpod)
+1. It **integrates seamlessly with a wide range of IDEs**, including VSCode, JetBrains, IntelliJ, Jupyter / Colab / Deepnote / Databricks Notebooks, Chrome, Vim / Neovim, Emacs, and VSCode Web IDEs (e.g., Gitpod).

-2. It supports many languages.
-In fact around **70+ programming languages**.
-This is more than what any other code assistant support.
+2. With support for an extensive list of **70+ programming languages**, Codium has more capabilities than other code assistants on the market.
+It also has better support for languages than Github Co-pilot.

-3. The code is private to you.
-It is **not used to train models** or whatsoever.
-They never train generative models on private codebases.
+3. Users can rest assured that their code remains private, as it is **not utilized to train models** or for any other purpose.
+The developers maintain a strict policy against training generative models on private codebases.

 <br><br>
-Ok enough about Codium,

-There are two features in particular that **CodeWhisperer** has that I found interesting.
-One was the **code scan feature** that scans for potential bugs and vulnerabilities and the other is `cmd+c` shortcut trigger for getting code completions.
+Although Codium has a clear edge, **CodeWhisperer** does possess two intriguing features: the **code scan feature**, which identifies potential bugs and vulnerabilities, and the `cmd+c` shortcut trigger for code completions.
 <br><br>

-**What’s next?**

-There is one major thing that is to be tried and tested.
-It’s Github Co-pilot.
-I have been hearing a lot of good things from people in twitter and reddit about it.
-It is said to have a code completion with lower latency even in complex scenarios.
+**Looking ahead ....**

+There is another prominent contender in the coding assistant arena: **GitHub Copilot**.
+Hearning significant praise from developers on platforms like Twitter and Reddit, it boasts low-latency code completions, even in complex scenarios.
+I start working with it from tomorrow.
+Hopefully it does not fall short to amaze me :D

 <br>
-As always, feel free to reach out if you have any queries or suggestions.
+As always, I welcome any questions or suggestions you may have.
+Don't hesitate to reach out and continue the conversation.